neverwoods/ngbili-date-converter/README.md

 ## Use case

-Say you have a date input field where you want the user to input a date using the format 'dd-MM-yyyy'.
-But at the same time, your back-end system requires an input date with the format 'yyyy-MM-dd'.
+Say you have a date input field where you want the user to input a date using the format `dd-MM-yyyy`.
+But at the same time, your back-end system requires an input date with the format `yyyy-MM-dd`.

-You could go ahead and force the user to input 'yyyy-MM-dd' but that would be an unwanted situation if the user is used to the 'dd-MM-yyyy' format in their country.
+You could go ahead and force the user to input `yyyy-MM-dd` but that would be an unwanted situation if the user is used to the `dd-MM-yyyy` format in their country.

-Using this directive, you can allow the user to enter the 'dd-MM-yyyy' format and automatically have it converted to 'yyyy-MM-dd' or any other format for that matter.
+Using this directive, you can allow the user to enter the `dd-MM-yyyy` format and automatically have it converted to `yyyy-MM-dd` or any other format for that matter.

 ## Example usage